woojinnn/CS-APP/README.md

   You are expected to read all announcements within 24 hours of their being posted.
 It is highly recommended to watch the repository so that new announcements will automatically be delivered to you email address.

+- Ask questions on lab assignments in the dedicated streams ([example](https://cp-cs230.kaist.ac.kr/#narrow/stream/5-cs230-lab-linkedlistlab)).
+    + Don't DM to the instructor or TAs.
+    + Before asking a question, search for similar ones in Zulip and Google.
+    + Describe your question as detailed as possible.
+    + Properly Name your question as the topic.
+    + Read [this](https://cp-git.kaist.ac.kr/cs230/cs230#communication) for more instructions.

+- Ask questions on lectures in the dedicated stream (e.g., https://cp-cs230.kaist.ac.kr/#narrow/stream/4-cs230-lecture).
+    + The instructions for lab assignment questions apply also to lecture questions.

 - Ask your questions via [Zulip](https://cp-cs230.kaist.ac.kr/) private messages to [the instructor](https://cp.kaist.ac.kr/jeehoon.kang) or [the head TA](https://cp.kaist.ac.kr/kyeongmin.cho)